stefanofa/awesome/TOPICS.md

 *   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

 ## postgrest

 *   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## supabase

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.